Transformative Teaching & Learning, HIPs, and the SDGs

 How is transformative teaching and learning related to teaching with the SDGs?

-Transformative Teaching and Learning “generates new mindsets, new perspectives, and new behaviors.
+Education for Sustainable Development is grounded in cognitive, socio-emotional, and behavioral dimensions of learning that lead to changes in understanding, perspectives, attitudes, and actions.
+Experiential learning that transforms learners and leads to behavior changes is at the core of Education for Sustainable Development and transformative learning.
+Transformative teaching and learning “generates new mindsets, new perspectives, and new behaviors.
 Thus, inherent in the purpose of good [Education for Sustainability] is transformative learning” (Michel et al., 2020, p.
 185).

-How do High-Impact Practices (HIPs) fit in?
+How do High-Impact Practices fit in?

 Key elements of transformative learning experiences include collaborative group work, substantive interactions with diverse groups of people, reflection, and the integration of scholarly and practical experiences.
-These key elements can be found within what are referred to as High-Impact Practices, or HIPs—teaching and learning practices that decades of research in higher education has demonstrated offer significant educational benefits for students.
-The eleven HIPs described by AAC&U represent specific strategies for experiential learning with transformative potential.
-For example, Service or Community-Based Learning offers students opportunities to challenge their assumptions and preconceived ideas by learning within the context of “real world” initiatives.
-Students often describe well-designed community-engaged learning as “life-changing” and can articulate changes in attitudes, perspectives, and understanding that resulted.
+These key elements can be found within what are referred to as high-impact practices, or HIPs—teaching and learning practices that decades of research in higher education have demonstrated offer significant educational benefits for students.

 References